josswinn/sparkleshare-rdm/Academic dropbox.md

 * Excellent handling of conflicts (choose which copy to use, or merge the two where possible)
 * Allows synchronisation of arbitrary pairs of folders, so will work with any storage that can be mounted by the user
+* Gracefully handles interruptions of the transfer, and restarts next time from where it left off
+* Uses the rsync protocol to transfer only the parts of files which have changed
+* Can transfer files over an encrypted SSH connection

 #### Cons

 * Requires initial configuration by the user: in Mac or Linux this can only be done by editing configuration files, though the Windows client has a
 * Needs to be explicitly run by the user, which is easy to forget; could be run on a schedule, but this typically requires
+* For large sets of files, scanning for changes can take a long time, particularly over the network

 ### Rsync

 http://rsync.samba.org/

+#### Pros

+* Allows synchronisation of arbitrary pairs of folders, so will work with any storage that can be mounted by the user
+* Very flexible, and operates without user interaction, so can be adapted to fit many situations
+* Uses the rsync protocol to transfer only the parts of files which have changed
+* Can transfer files over an encrypted SSH connection

+#### Cons

 * Syncs in one direction only, so full synchronisation requires two runs, one in each direction
+* Command line tool has many complex options, and the available GUIs only go a small way to improve this, so it can be difficult for non-technical users to understand

 ### SparkleShare